ramuannam/Smart-Research-Assistant/README.md

-# 🔍 Smart Research Assistant – AI-Powered Browser Extension
+# 🔍 Smart Research Assistant
-Enhance your research workflow with AI-powered text summarization, Q&A, and note-saving – all within your browser!
+Enhance your research workflow with AI-powered Browser Extension for text summarization, Q&A, and note-saving – all within your browser!

 ### 🚀 Features
 ✅ AI-Powered Summarization – Get concise summaries of selected text instantly.\